 Eligible courses are in areas such as sustainable development, climate change, environmental science, sustainable technology and engineering.

-To be eligible for an Ireland Fellows Programme – SIDS fellowship award commencing at the beginning of the academic year 2023, applicants must:
+To be eligible for an Ireland Fellows Programme – SIDS award commencing at the beginning of the academic year 2023, applicants must:

 - Be a national of one of the eligible SIDS countries and resident in one of the eligible SIDS countries – they can be a national of one country and resident in another, in the same region, as set out here:

 Africa: Cabo Verde, Comoros, Guinea-Bissau, Mauritius, Sao Tomé and Príncipe, Seychelles.

 Caribbean: Antigua & Barbuda, Bahamas, Barbados, Belize, Cuba, Dominica, Dominican Republic, Grenada, Guyana, Haiti, Jamaica, Saint Kitts and Nevis, Saint Lucia, St Vincent & the Grenadines, Suriname, Trinidad and Tobago.